mochamokin/fid/README.md

 # fid
-This project is for classwork.
+This repository is for classwork.
-Not intended for use.
-Hello professor did I do this right?